kingzamzon/docs/docs/sdk/authentication/session-sigs/intro.md

 In addition to the automatic generation of session key pairs, you can manually generate a session key pair using the `generateSessionKeyPair()` function.
 This provides greater control over session management, especially in environments where custom handling of keys is necessary, such as server-side applications.

 When a session keypair is generated, it includes both a public key and a private key (using the [Ed25519](https://ed25519.cr.yp.to/) algorithm).
-These key pairs are tied to the user’s device, ensuring that the session remains secure and unique to that environment.
+These key pairs are unique to the user’s device, ensuring that the session remains secure to that environment.

 ## Note: